IBM/cloud-operators/README.md

 ### OperatorHub stable channel
-We're committed to providing continuous updates and bug fixes to the latest stable channel.
+Continuous updates and bug fixes are provided in the latest stable channel.
 Subscribing to the `stable` channel in OperatorHub means you automatically get the latest updates without breaking backward compatibility.

 ### Changelog